 8. Use automation to your advantage

-Implementing employee or customer onboarding functions can radically reduce the cost and labor associated with IAM.
+Implementing employee or customer onboarding functions can radically reduce the cost and labor associated with IAM best practices.

-Pre-assigned roles can smoothly integrate new employees into network security protocols, and security staff usually does not need to tailor individual access privileges during onboarding.
+Pre-assigned roles can smoothly integrate new employees into network security protocols, and security staff usually do not need to tailor individual access privileges during onboarding.

 Automate ongoing password management, too.
 For instance, self-service password portals can reduce the workload on security teams while prompting employees to improve their password security.